Teaching ELA Skills through STEAM & Coding

 As I look back on student learning gaps in reading and writing, I wish I would have thrown at least one less reading passage or writing prompt at my 10 year olds.
 Yes, I taught the passages in creative ways and tried to pick interesting topics, but in the end, it was more of the same.

 Leaving the classroom has given me a different perspective.
-I am able to slow down and reflect on all the things I wish I would have done, and the things I am so glad I tried.
+I am able to slow down and reflect on all the things I wish I would have done as an elementary ELA teacher, and the things I am so glad I tried.

 If I were to go back into my 4th grade ELA classroom, I would focus more on teaching ELA through STEAM and coding.